pwall567/json-kotlin-schema/README.md

     parser.options.validateExamples = true // to cause "examples" (and "example") entries to be validated parser.options.validateDefault = true  // to cause "default" entries to be validated parser.parseFile(filename)
+    if (parser.examplesValidationErrors.isNotEmpty()) {
+        // parser.examplesValidationErrors is a List of BasicOutput objects, one for each error found in examples }
-    if (parser.parserValidationErrors.isNotEmpty()) {
+    if (parser.defaultValidationErrors.isNotEmpty()) {
-        // parser.parserValidationErrors is a List of BasicOutput objects, one for each error found }
+        // parser.examplesValidationErrors is a List of BasicOutput objects, one for each error found in default entries }
 ```